tmusolf/KMLtoOSMAndGPX/README.md

 the waypoints are from the track.
 All the waypoints will be covered and you can adjust these suggestions if you desire.
 The problem with this approach is that track colors and transparency values are igonored.
 I believe OSMAnd uses the values from the <extensions>
-tags at the <gpx> level, not the track level.
+tags at the gpx tag level, not the track level.

 At this point there is minimal error checking in the code.